zhenglaizhang/hadoop-arch/kafka/kafka-intro.md

 ## Apache Kafka publisher-subscriber messaging system

+###  Apache Kafka, the open standard for streaming data

 * **Topic**: A topic is **a category or feed name** to which messages are published by the message producers.
 In Kafka, **topics are partitioned** and each partition is represented by the **ordered immutable sequence of messages**.
 A Kafka cluster maintains the partitioned log for each topic.
 Each message in the partition is assigned **a unique sequential ID called the offset**.
 * **Broker**: _A Kafka cluster consists of one or more servers where each one may have one or more server processes running and is called the broker_.
 Topics are created within the context of broker processes.
 * **Zookeeper**: ZooKeeper serves as the coordination interface between the Kafka broker and consumers.